nodeshift/tutorial/helm/README.md

 ```
 These values are for the frontend section.
 Here we pass through the image name, tag and the values for the frontend service.

+In case of microk8s replace  `repository: frontend` with `repository: localhost:32000/frontend`

 ```yaml
 # backend
 backend: